arturomoncadatorres/deepsurvk/README.md

 * (Basic) hyperparameter optimization using grid and randomized search

 ## :bookmark_tabs: Documentation
 You can find the complete package's documentation [here](https://deepsurvk.readthedocs.io).
+Unfortunately, I haven't had as much time as I would like to work on it.
+Alternatively, I strongly recommend you take look at the [example notebooks](https://github.com/arturomoncadatorres/deepsurvk/tree/master/examples).

 ## :page_with_curl: License
 This package uses the MIT license